 This relationship offers a refuge from many harmful things, but especially from sin and its consequences-both in this life and in the life to come.
-What follows is just a partial list.
+What follows is just a partial list; see if you can think of any to add to the list.